 The most famous and most visited Great Pyramids site resides on the Giza plateau south-west of Cairo.
-Besides featuring the tallest Khufu (or Cheops) pyramid and the picturesque Khafre pyramid with it's remaining limestone tip,? this is the pyramid field that also includes the famous Sphinx monument.
-The Giza site is also has two unfinished pyramids from the Old Kingdom.
+Besides featuring the tallest Khufu (or Cheops) pyramid and the picturesque Khafre pyramid with its remaining limestone tip, the pyramid field also includes the famous Sphinx monument.
+The Giza site also has two unfinished pyramids from the Old Kingdom.
 The Great Khufu pyramid is the last one of the ancient Seven Wonders of the World that is still remaining for us to contemplate.
 It is also listed as a UNESCO-protected world heritage site.

 Fortunately, there are also other several pyramid fields to see and explore in Egypt besides Great Pyramids of Giza.
 Other popular pyramid complexes include :

 - Abu Rawash, which is the northernmost pyramid field.
-The most northerly pyramid, that of Lepsius, was originally thought to have been left uncompleted, but modern thought is that the pyramid was indeed finished, however the location of the pyramid near a major crossroads made it ripe for quarrying, which would have begun during Roman times.
+The most northerly pyramid, that of Lepsius, was originally thought to have been left uncompleted, but modern thought is that the pyramid was indeed finished.
+However, the pyramid's location near a major crossroads made it ripe for quarrying, which would have begun during Roman times.

 - Abu Sir, which contains 57 pyramids, and contains pyramids of inferior construction than those of the previous dynasty, possibly signaling a decrease in the royal power or in the economy during the time.

-- Saqqara is the site of Egypt's oldest stone monument, the Step Pyramid of Djozer, and contains several other pyramids which are each famous in their own rights.
+- Saqqara is the site of Egypt's oldest stone monument, the Step Pyramid of Djoser, and contains several other pyramids which are each famous in their own rights.

 - Mazghuna, Lisht, Meidum, Hawarra, and el-Lahun.
-These pyramid field include many ruins and crumbled pyramids, and are less often the destination of choice for tourists, however if you wish to escape the crowds and visit some of the more obscure but still incredibly fascinating pyramids including the Mystery Pyramid of Meidum, which is nothing more than the tower-like remains of the core of a pulverized pyramid.
+These pyramid fields include many ruins and crumbled pyramids and are less often the destination of choice for tourists.
+However, if you wish to escape the crowds and visit some of the more obscure but still incredibly fascinating pyramids, including the Mystery Pyramid of Meidum, which is nothing more than the tower-like remains of the core of a pulverized pyramid.